sumit12dec/leapfinance/README.md

 # LeapFinance
 Assignment for LeapFinance

+### Application is hosted using Elastic Beanstalk by AWS here:

-Django Application is deployed here: http://leap-finance-crawler.us-east-1.elasticbeanstalk.com
+Django Application can be accessed here: http://leap-finance-crawler.us-east-1.elasticbeanstalk.com

 An already created user can be used:

-User: sumit <br/>
+`User: sumit` <br/>
-Pass: sumit
+`Pass: sumit`

 Admin Console is enabled to visualize or edit the model data.
 Same user can be used to login here: http://leap-finance-crawler.us-east-1.elasticbeanstalk.com/admin/